-Eiko Grimberg (born 1971 in Karlsruhe, Federal Republic of Germany) works with text, photography, and video.
+Eiko Grimberg (born 1971 in Karlsruhe, Federal Republic of Germany) works with photography, video and text.
 His art form of choice is the visual essay.
-The excesses of everyday life constitute a central consideration in many of his works.
+In many of his works he examines political signs in public space.
+This includes architecture, as well as Grafitti and garbage.
+The excesses of everyday life constitute a central consideration in his work.
 Whether it’s neoclassical columns and capitals or banknotes and coins – these are the types of atavisms in architecture and monetary transactions he uses to show irrational and unresolved moments.

 In three of his key works that deal with the reconstruction of cities and their central squares and public buildings, he highlights the ideology these structures and spaces all contain.
 In 2013 his book of photographs titled Future History was published; in it he closely examines the architecture of Italian fascism.
 In the constructions made by the Mussolini regime in Italy, but also in Italy’s former colonies, he identifies a coexistence of the modern and the neoclassical.
 In his 2017 intermedial work The Pool, he traces the reconstruction of Moscow’s city centre – from the Cathedral of Christ the Saviour during the Tsarist era, to the soviet swimming pool, to the return of the church in contemporary Russia.